toonetown/build-json-spirit/README.md

 ## JSON-Spirit Packaging ##

 This project provides a script which will package JSON-Spirit headers in a similar manner to the other `build-*` projects.
-It contains as a submodule, [toonetown/json-spirit][json-spirit-release] git project.
+It contains as a submodule, [json-spirit][json-spirit-release] git project.

 [json-spirit-release]: https://github.com/toonetown/json-spirit